Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Giraffatitan is a genus of sauropod dinosaur that lived during the late Jurassic Period (Kimmeridgian–Tithonian stages) in what is now Lindi Region of Tanzania.

-During "Tendaguru" paleoontological expedition of the Natural History Museum in Berlin between 1909 and 1913, led by German paleontologist Werner Janensch many dinosaurs fossils at Mount Tendaguru in what was then German East Africa, modern-day Lindi Region of Tanzania were unearthed.
+During the "Tendaguru" paleoontological expedition of the Natural History Museum in Berlin between 1909 and 1913, led by German paleontologist Werner Janensch many dinosaurs fossils at Mount Tendaguru in what was then German East Africa, modern-day Lindi Region of Tanzania were unearthed.
 Brachiosaurus bones of several individuals were used to create the composite mounted skeleton seen today.

 The species name brancai was named in honor of German paleontologist Wilhelm von Branca, who was a driving force behind the expedition that discovered it in the Tendaguru Formation and who was director of the Museum.